-The local authority is known as the supervisory body and is responsible for authorising all DoLS applications, in this case it is Thurrock Council.
+The local authority is responsible for authorising all DoLS applications, in this case it is Thurrock Council.

 How are decisions on deprivation of liberty made?

-It is the responsibility of the hospital or care home to determine whether or not a person will be deprived of their liberty, and if so, to seek standard authorisation from that person’s local authority; for Thurrock residents, the local authority is Thurrock Council.
+It is the responsibility of the hospital or care home to determine whether or not a person will be deprived of their liberty.

 A form will be sent to the Council who then have 21 days to determine whether a person should be deprived of their liberty.
 If any of the conditions under the DoLS are not met, the Council will refuse the application.
 The hospital and care home will then need to find a less restrictive way to support the adult.